violinist-dev/docs/content/commit_message_convention.md

 ## Explanation

 By default, Violinist will use the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/).
-You can make it explicit it with the value `conventional` or if you don't want to have a formatted commit message, set it to `none`.
+You can make it explicit with the value `conventional` or if you don't want to have formatted commit messages, set it to `none`.

 ## Example